couscousdude/aural/README.md

 To run in development, you need the following prerequisites:

 - Rust (`cargo` and `rustc`).
 We recommend using `rustup` to install Rust.
-- `npm` and `node` (for installing frontend dependencies and creating the development server)
+- `pnpm` and `node` (for installing frontend dependencies and creating the development server)

-After cloning the repository for the first time, run `npm install` to install all of the dependencies you need.
+After cloning the repository for the first time, run `pnpm install` to install all of the dependencies you need.
 The Rust dependencies will be handled automatically by Tauri.

-To start the development server, with features like hot reload on save, run `npm run tauri dev`.
+To start the development server, with features like hot reload on save, run `pnpm tauri dev`.
 This may take a while the first time while it installs Rust dependencies via Cargo.

-To create a production build, run `npm run tauri build`.
+To create a production build, run `pnpm tauri build`.
 Depending on your PC specs, this may take a bit of time while it compiles the Rust crates for production.